uva-engineering-decision-analysis/class_notes/Session_7.md

 Successes are flights launched on days with good conditions.
 If we fly the plane on he day that the condintion of the weather is not good it is not a success.
 Beside, if we do not fly the plane on the day that the condition is good is not success to.

+Each day we get signals: $s_{D}.s_{D-1},\ldots, s_{1}\in S$   Forcast signals

+We have a calibrated fuction that maps the signal

+$p(s)=pr{X_{d}|s_{d}=s}$

+How it works:

+Suppose 10 days left in the field season.
+We have three forcast in our budget.
+The forcast says that there 30 percent chance that tommorrow is going to be a good condition.
+Should we go for it?
+To solve this case think of the simpler version of this case.
+Instead of thinking there are ten days left, consider there is only one day left

 ###